vst473/iclr26/Indic MMLU/readme.md

 ## Visual assets & tables

 We include per-language radar plots and a consolidated results panel in `plots/`.
 The README in the repo contains thumbnails; click through for full-resolution visuals.
-If you want, I can add a two-column gallery layout for those images in the README for better presentation.

 ---